|

 1 | All-Purpose Cleaner

 I can’t live without my all-purpose cleaner.
-This is my go-to cleaner.
-I go through it like crazy.
+It is my go-to cleaner, and I go through it like crazy.

 Many popular all-purpose cleaners like 409 and Clorox contain ingredients like didecyldimethylammonium chloride and ethanolamine.